MostafaALZOUBI1994/Portfolio/README.md

 <img src="assets/8139.JPEG" alt="Profile Picture" width="150">

 ## About Me
-Mobile Developer (Flutter, native iOS) experienced in working with international teams and clients, seeking a new challenge.
+Seasoned Mobile Developer with extensive experience exceeding 5.5 years, adept at delivering solutions across global teams and client engagements, and ready for new opportunities.

 ## Apps